kfatsea/projectEuler-solutions/problem-001/initial_solution/dev_hurdles.md

 # Developer Guide
-Challenges faced while solving the problems.
+Challenges faced while working on the project.

 ## 1. Integer Overflow in Java vs. Python
 Java can experience integer overflow with large numbers, unlike Python.